 Philosophical Perspectives: Free Will, Determinism, and Their Intersection

 Daniel Dennett, a leading advocate of compatibilism, argues that free will and determinism can coexist.
-He suggests that free will should not be understood as the ability to act independently of all influences, but rather as the ability to act with agency.
+He suggests that free will should not be understood as the ability to act independently of all influences, but rather as the ability to act with agency [2].
 For Dennett, although our present is shaped by our past, they still allow us to have intentions that reflect our values and goals.

 On the other hand, philosophers like Robert Kane defend what is known as "libertarian free will", where individuals can make genuinely free choices that are not determined by prior events.
 Kane argues that in morally significant situations, we are ‘free to choose’ between different courses of action which are not limited by past events.

 More recently there is Sam Harris, creating waves in some circles by arguing that free will is an illusion.
 He supports the belief that thoughts and actions are shaped by a combination of genetic, environmental, and neurological factors, all of which lie outside our conscious control.
 However, Harris still maintains that the ‘illusion of free will’ should not lead us to abandon morality and responsibility.
-If we can acknowledge that individuals are shaped by forces beyond their control, will it enable us towards a more compassionate understanding (and tolerance) of human behaviour?
+If we can acknowledge that individuals are shaped by forces beyond their control, will it enable us to have a more compassionate understanding (and tolerance) of human behaviour?

 Psychological and Therapeutic Implications